+It was the second year of our marriage, and the arguing in our house was getting more intense.
 My wife, Heather, was arguing with her mom about whether or not they did family devotions in their house when Heather was growing up.

 Heather exclaimed, “Mom, I don’t know what you are talking about.
 I’m not saying you guys are bad parents, but we never did family devotions when I was growing up.”

 Heather’s mom replied, “I don’t care what you say.
 I know we studied the Bible with you kids.
 I remember.
 I can’t believe you’re saying this.”